-Exploration Plans - F2024
+Exploration Plans - F2025

-Further exploration and drilling is planned at Niaouleni South to test the extents of the mineralized footprint to the north and south, in conjunction to this, infill diamond drilling is required to properly understand the stratigraphy of the deposit and work towards a maiden resource estimate in F2024.
+Further exploration and drilling is planned at Niaouleni South to test the extents of the mineralized footprint to the north and south, in conjunction to this, infill diamond drilling is required to properly understand the stratigraphy of the deposit and work towards a maiden resource estimate.
 The Company is currently planning a soil geochem and trenching program at the Niaouleni West licence.
 Historical geochemical work at Niaouleni West identified high grade gold in soil anomalies within the Kobada structure although previous operators did not drill the property.
 Sylla is planning a detailed geochem grid consisting of 900 samples and 450m of trenching across known gold bearing structures in an effort to define targets areas for air core drill fences roughly 5km southwest of the Niaouleni South target area.
+The Company feels the Niaouleni West geochem anomaly represents the most prospective anomaly within the Niaouleni Gold Project.